apigee/apigeecli/README.md

 ### <a name ="gettk"/> gen

-Geenerate a new access token
+Generate a new access token

 ```
 apigeecli token gen -a serviceaccount.json